 ESP8266 Deauther v3

-This is also why we designed our Deauther Andromeda, not as a standalone device but instead as an accessory to your computer.
-With its USB-A plug, it can be easily connected and then controlled through a serial connection.
+This is also why we designed our Deauther Andromeda not as a standalone device but instead as an accessory to your computer.
+Its USB-A plug can be easily connected and then controlled through a serial connection.

 Deauther v3 is instead made to plug directly into a computer and used as a terminal application.